 A rare breed of 'Longhorn' cattle graze just beyond the Ha Ha within a landscape designed by Kent

-It is almost 300 years since William Kent designed the landscape at Rousham House, and I like to think that if he could have joined us for a stroll he would have been delighted to discover that, although matured, its integrity remained unchanged
+It is almost 300 years since William Kent designed the landscape at Rousham House, and I like to think that if he could have joined us for a stroll he would have been delighted to discover that, although matured, it's integrity remains unchanged.

 The blowsy flower borders nestling within the walled gardens are done in a typically English Tudor style with lots of traditional herbaceous plants restrained at the edges by box hedging.
 This area of the garden is in delightful contrast to Kent's 'Augustan' landscape